Skip navigation

 GK.jpg

-Genevieve Kelly AO, Chair
+Genevieve Kelly AM, Chair

 Genevieve Kelly (formerly Rankin) has a wealth of experience in environmental activism and community organising.
 In 2004 Genevieve received an AM in the Order of Australia, for service to the community, in particular the areas of conservation and the environment, reconciliation, local government, social justice, and education.
 Most recently she was project lead for Sydney Alliance Western Sydney University Organising unit.
 She previously worked as a senior university lecturer at Western Sydney University and as NSW Secretary of the National Tertiary Education Union (NTEU).